 February 20, 1865 – The Confederate House of Representatives approved a measure allowing for the recruitment of slaves into the military.

-Proponents asserted that if the Confederacy granted freedom to slaves in exchange for military service, the slaves would tend to return to their southern homes and resume their prior jobs instead of choosing to join the Federals and take homes and jobs assigned by Federal occupiers.
-Moreover, offering slaves a chance for freedom could negate the Federals’ image as liberators among the world powers, and possibly even open a path toward foreign recognition for the Confederacy.
+The House bill did not specifically mandate that slaves who fought for the Confederacy would be freed, but it was generally understood that freedom would be given for service.
+Proponents of this bill asserted that it would encourage slaves to return to their southern homes after serving rather than go north to take homes and jobs assigned by Federal authorities.
+Moreover, offering slaves a chance for freedom could negate the Federals’ image as liberators among the world powers, and possibly even open a path to foreign recognition for the Confederacy.

 Slaveholders comprised most of the bill’s opponents.
-They argued that slave recruitment could lead to the universal abolition of slavery; this would forever end their traditional way of life which they believed was entwined with the Confederate cause itself.
-However, considering that less than 250,000 people owned slaves, this “way of life” only existed for a significant minority of all southerners.
+They argued that slave recruitment could lead to universal abolition, thus forever ending their traditional way of life which they believed was entwined with the Confederate cause itself.
+However, considering that less than 250,000 people owned slaves, this “way of life” only existed for a very small minority of southerners.
 Other opponents doubted the loyalty and ability of slaves as soldiers.

 Most southerners acknowledged that slavery was on the path to extinction, regardless of whether the Confederacy gained independence or not.
 Once this bill passed the House, it went to the Senate, where it failed by one vote.
 Senate President Robert M.T.
 Hunter of Virginia (one of the Confederate envoys at the Hampton Roads conference) led the opposition, arguing: